-- a re-composition of a pre-existing piece
+- A re-composition of a pre-existing piece

-- an original composition, another original interpretation of a pre-existing piece, or a structured improvisation.
+- An original composition, another original interpretation of a pre-existing piece, or a structured improvisation.

 You will also be asked to sing and play back brief musical phrases and to improvise vocally and instrumentally on brief harmonic progressions.
-In addition, drummers might be asked to illustrate their ability to play in various grooves and other instrumentalists might be asked to show their abilities to perform as functional ensemble musicians (for example, bassists might be asked to improvise bass lines and guitarists or pianists might be asked to provide rhythmic accompaniment).
+Drummers may be asked to demonstrate their ability to play in various grooves.
+Instrumentalists may be asked to show their ability to perform as functional ensemble musicians (for example, bassists might be asked to improvise bass lines and guitarists or pianists might be asked to provide rhythmic accompaniment).